MaximumOctopus/FlightSimAdventureCreator/README.md

 List of files that come in the zip file:

-    \Plans\                    all export flight plans will be saved in here config_GB_props.txt        an example config file that will find you a route in the UK config_KMIA_North.txt      an example config file, fly from North from Miami International config_readme.txt          details on how to edit config files, and creating your own custom_aircraft.txt        a list of third party aircraft you own. editing instructions can be found inside default_aircraft.txt       a list of every aircraft that comes with MSFS and its various versions
+    \Plans\                    all export flight plans will be saved in here config_readme.txt          details on how to edit config files, and creating your own custom_aircraft.txt        a list of third party aircraft you own. editing instructions can be found inside default_aircraft.txt       a list of every aircraft that comes with MSFS and its various versions